hydroffice/hyo2_qc/docs/user_manual_survey_bag_checks.rst

 How Does It Work?
 ^^^^^^^^^^^^^^^^^

-The BAG files are inspected to ensure compliance with NOAA NBS requirements and BAG Format Specification Documents.
+The BAG files are inspected to ensure compliance with NOAA NBS requirements and BAG Format Specification Documents:

-**Check the overall structure**: Check that the critical components of BAG structure are present.
+* **Check the overall structure**: Check that the critical components of BAG structure are present.
    * BAG Root group
    * BAG Version attribute
    * Metadata dataset
    * Elevation dataset
    * Uncertainty dataset
    * Tracking List dataset
    * For VR Surfaces:
       * VR Metadata dataset
       * VR Refinements dataset
       * VR Tracking List dataset

-**Check the metadata content**: Checks to ensure that metadata associated with the BAG are appropriately attributed.
-Checks for the presence of the following:
+* **Check the metadata content**: Checks to ensure that metadata associated with the BAG are appropriately attributed:
    * Metadata dataset
    * VR Metadata dataset (VR only)
    * For NOAA NBS Profile:
       * Spatial reference system is projected.
       * Vertical datum is defined.
       * Creation date
       * Survey start date
       * Survey end date
       * Product Uncertainty

-**Check the elevation layer**: Checks to ensure the validity of the elevation layer of BAG.
+* **Check the elevation layer**: Checks to ensure the validity of the elevation layer of BAG.
 Checks the following:
    * For the presence of a Elevation dataset
    * All depth values are not NaN
    * VR Refinements (VR only)

-**Check the uncertainty layer**: Checks to ensure the validity of the uncertainty layer in the BAG.
+* **Check the uncertainty layer**: Checks to ensure the validity of the uncertainty layer in the BAG.
 Checks the following:
    * For the presence of an Uncertainty dataset
    * All values are not NaN
    * Uncertainty values are only positive
    * VR Refinements (VR only)
    * For NOAA NBS Profile:
-        * Uncertainty values higher than an uncertainty threshold (:math:`UT`):
+      * Uncertainty values are not too high:
-            * The :math:`UT` value is calculated based on the greater value between the maximum depth (:math:`d _{max}`) and the delta between the maximum depth and the minimum depth (:math:`\Delta = d _{max} - d _{min}`) contained in the elevation layer.
+         * The uncertainty threshold is based on the max depth: :math:`UT = 4.0m + 0.1 * d _{max}`.
-            * The applied formula is :math:`UT = 4.0m + 0.1 * max(d _{max}, \Delta)`.
+         * This check is skipped in case of ellipsoid depths (detected from the filename).

-**Check the tracking list**: Checks to ensure the validity of the tracking list.
+* **Check the tracking list**: Checks to ensure the validity of the tracking list.
 Checks the following:
    * For the presence of the Tracking List dataset and the VR Tracking List dataset (VR only)
    * Validity of the entries in the 'row' column
    * Validity of the entries in the 'col' column

-**Check GDAL Compatibility**: Checks to ensure that the surface is compatible with GDAL.
+* **Check GDAL Compatibility**: Checks to ensure that the surface is compatible with GDAL.
 Checks the following:
    * Checks that that the grid does not have more than 10,000,000 refinement grids which will result in a GDAL error

 |